-Burundi's 2023 fertility rate is the 10th highest in the world at 4.96 children per woman.
-Although this rate on par with the sub-Saharan African average of 5, it is markedly less than aovernment has taken The steps to decrease the fertilitv rate. includina promoting the use of condoms and increasing their availability.
-As of 2022, almost 29% of coupled Burundian women used contraception, up considerably from a mere 9% in 2005.
+Burundi's 2024 fertility rate is the 10th highest in the world at 4.9 children per woman.
+Although this rate on par with the sub-Saharan African average of 5, it is markedly less than Burundi's mere 9% in 2005.
 Wealthier, better-educated, urbanite women have the highest rates of contraception use, while poorer less educated rural dwellers have less awareness of and access to contraceptive methods.
 Abortion is legal only in cases in which the mother's physical health is compromised.

-Burundi's 1980s rate of 6.9.
-Many Burundian women become pregnant for the first time before turning 22, have closely-spaced pregnancies, and bear children well into their 40s (see p2 of Family and Kinship).
+1980s rate of 6.9.
+Many Burundian women become pregnant for the first time before turning 22, have closely-spaced pregnancies, and bear children well into their 40s (see Family and Kinship).